AndreasHae/tictactoe-py/README.md

 API bindings.
 It is meant to serve as an example for other developers willing to learn Gtk and PyGObject.

 The project leverages the Model-View-Controller pattern.
-In the `model`- directory, you can find all model-related classes and their accompanying unit-tests.
+In the `model` directory, you can find all model-related classes and their accompanying unit-tests.
 The `main.py` contains all logic related to the UI, which is split between the `View` and the `Controller`.